Picking the right dental practice for you is vital.

 Whether it is on the phone, through e-mail or in person, you can often get a feel for a dental practice from your first encounter.
 Maybe you’ve been trying to call a practice but your phone always rings out, or maybe your enquiry e-mails get no response.
 If you get the feeling that the practice don’t have time for you before you are a patient, it maybe is a sign that this isn’t the practice for you.
 Practices should go the extra mile to make you feel welcome whether you’re a prospective student or have been at that practice for many years.

 When picking a practice, you must ask yourself if the practice hours fit around your schedule.
-Maybe you work shifts, or can only make weekend appointments?
+Maybe you work shifts, have child care commitments or maybe you can only make weekend appointments?
 It is worthwhile checking which practices have opening hours that suit you.

 The treatments on offer.